 Additionally, when you are on a roll with google docs don’t stop to correct the writing just keep going and produce the text because you can edit later once you have completed the write-up.
 Voice activation will sometimes get the words wrong and will not produce any punctuation but it will get you 80-90% of the way there.

 Tip 2: Create An Outline Before You Start Writing

-Creating an outline with your subheadings before you even start writing will allow you to lay out the structure of the article that you are going to create.
-Doing this is also beneficial because it reduces the article down to blocks of 200 to 300 words which can be produced very quickly.
+Create outlines with your subheadings before you even start writing.
+This will allow you to lay out the structure of the article that you are going to create.
+Doing this is also beneficial because it reduces the article down to blocks of 200 to 300 words.
+These can be produced very quickly.

-Ideally, this can be done in advance of you sitting done and writing the blog which will make it even faster to write.
+Ideally, this can be done in advance of you sitting down and writing the blog.
+Which will make it even faster to write.

 Tip 3: Write The Easy Sections Of The Article First

-The other thing I highly recommend is that you write the easiest part of the article first because the hardest thing is getting started.
-For example, if you have not entirely made up your mind exactly what the overall conclusion is of the article start by writing the sections that are easy first, and usually when that happens you will have 75% of the article done and also allow you to process how you are going to do that more difficult last 25% of the article.
+The other thing I highly recommend is that you write the easiest part of the article first.
+This is because the hardest thing is getting started.
+For example, if you have not entirely made up your mind exactly what the overall conclusion is of the article start by writing the sections that are easy first.
+Usually when that happens you will have 75% of the article done.
+This will allow you to process how you are going to do that more difficult last 25% of the article.
 This approach will ensure that you can write fluently without stopping.

 Tip 4: Write Related Articles Together At A Similar Time

-I recommend similar articles together simply because it reduces the amount of research time required because normally if you are covering aspects of the same topic from different angles.
+I recommend writing similar articles together.
+Simply because it reduces the amount of research time required because normally if you are covering aspects of the same topic from different angles.
 Usually, you will find that there will be a significant overlap between articles.